Paul W. Bohn

 Dr. Bohn’s research interests include: (a) molecular approaches to, and uses of, nanotechnology, (b) integrated nanofluidic and microfluidic chemical measurement strategies for personal monitoring, and (c) correlated chemical imaging, especially of microbial communities.

-Dr. Bohn has authored/coauthored over 260 publications and has 6 patents issued and 4 pending in technologies related to his work.
+Dr. Bohn has authored/coauthored over 300 publications and owns 9 patents in technologies related to his work.
 He is a principal and co-founder of Hsiri Diagnostics, LLC.
 In addition, he has delivered over 300 invited lectures at universities, national laboratories, and industrial laboratories throughout the world and has served as a consultant for companies both in the United States and in Europe.

 Professor Bohn is a proud Midwesterner with two children, Nathan (Purdue ’07) and Lauren Gibson (BS Notre Dame ’09, MS Illinois ’11), who resides with his wife, Raylene, in Granger, Indiana.